Keep the Beat screenings take place at our Little Rock Clinic located at:

 - Nutrition Counseling

 Age requirements: Males must be 40 years of age or older.
 Females must be 45 years of age or older.
 If you do not meet this age criteria, you must have a referral from your primary care physician prior to scheduling.
-Also, we will not perform the Keep the Beat assessment if you are over 75 years of age.
+Also, the Arkansas Heart Hospital will not perform the Keep the Beat assessment if you are over 75 years of age.

 Previous procedures: If you have had stents placed, bypass surgery or have been previously diagnosed with coronary artery disease or you are an established patient with Arkansas Heart Hospital Clinic, you will be ineligible for Keep the Beat.

-You must weigh 440lbs or less to complete Keep the Beat screening.
+You must weigh 440 pounds or less to complete Keep the Beat screening.

-Must be at least 5 years since your last Keep the Beat screening to participate again.
+Must be at least five years since your last Keep the Beat screening to participate again.

 Call 501-219-SAVE (7283) today or submit this form to get more information.